Calvary (2014 film): Box office

-Calvary had its world premiere at the 2014 Sundance Film Festival.
-Fox Searchlight secured distribution rights for the US and select international territories.
+Calvary had its world premiere at the 2014 Sundance Film Festival on January 19, 2014.
+Shortly after, Fox Searchlight Pictures secured distribution rights for the US and select international territories.
 Calvary made its European premiere at the 64th Berlin International Film Festival and its Irish premiere as the gala opening of the Jameson Dublin International Film Festival on 13 February 2014.
 The film earned $16.9 million worldwide.

 Critical response

 Calvary received positive reviews from critics and has a score of 90% on Rotten Tomatoes based on 158 reviews with an average rating of 7.6/10.
 The critical consensus states "Led by a brilliant performance from Brendan Gleeson, Calvary tackles weighty issues with humour, intelligence, and sensitivity."
 On Metacritic, the film has a score of 77 out of 100, based on 42 critics.

-Justin Chang of Variety magazine praised Gleeson for his soulful performance, called the film a "masterful follow-up to The Guard", and predicted near-certain critical plaudits at a distinguished arthouse reception for the film.
+Justin Chang of Variety magazine praised Gleeson for his soulful performance, called the film a "masterful follow-up to The Guard, and predicted near-certain critical plaudits at a distinguished arthouse reception for the film.

 Tim Griersen of Screen International also praised Gleeson for his performance and the film, calling it "A rich character drama that's equally eloquent and despairing, Calvary carries a weary resignation that feels lived-in and deeply considered."
 He cautions that the film might prove to be a hard sell as it examines religious faith and does not fit in an easily marketable genre.

 Xan Brooks of The Guardian comments on the self-referential nature of the film, and also calls the film "terrific (at least until the denouement, when it rather strains for grandeur)".
 Brooks gives the film 4/5.

 Praising Calvary for its treatment of its weighty thematic elements, Lauren Ely for First Things wrote: "Is it possible for a film to capture the horror of the sexual abuse scandal in the Catholic Church while at the same time presenting a case for the necessity of the institutional priesthood?
 Against all odds, this is exactly what Irish director John Michael McDonagh's Calvary manages to do."

 In his review, the cultural commentator and Catholic bishop Robert Barron writes that the film "shows, with extraordinary vividness, what authentic spiritual shepherding looks like and how it feels for a priest to have a shepherd's heart."

 Xan Brooks in The Guardian compared it to a mysterious and surreal retelling of the Passion.